dexie-bot/viem/site/pages/docs/utilities/isAddressEqual.md

 ---
-description: Checks if the given addresses (checksummed) are equal.
+description: Checks whether or not the given addresses (checksummed) are equal.
 ---

 # isAddressEqual